jjvanzon/Circular-Language-Spec/spec/black-boxes/public-and-private-connectors-connections-and-assignments.md

 ![](images/2.%20Public%20&%20Private%20Connectors,%20Connections%20&%20Assignments.069.png)
 ![](images/2.%20Public%20&%20Private%20Connectors,%20Connections%20&%20Assignments.070.png)

 An access connector stands for a potential connection and should look like the potential connection.
 In the pictures above, the connector does not look like the actual connection, so the notation may need to change in the future.
-A potential connection is usually expressed as a loose end, so the potential system command call should also be expressed as a loose end somehow, so perhaps the following notation for access controlling a system command would be better:
+A potential connection is usually expressed as a loose end, so the potential system command call should also be expressed as a loose end somehow, so perhaps the following notation for access controlling a system command might be better:

 ![](images/2.%20Public%20&%20Private%20Connectors,%20Connections%20&%20Assignments.071.png)